Kentucky Private Detective Licensing Requirements

 Investigation Agencies in Kentucky

-Connect with investigation agencies in Kentucky find a sponsor to help you gain investigation experience to meet the state licensing requirements.
+Connect with investigation agencies in Kentucky to find a sponsor to help you gain investigation experience to meet the state licensing requirements.
 Use the same list when you start looking for a job.

 Training Information